Service

 Roads in the Township designated as County highways are maintained by the Summit County Engineer.
 Parts of seven roads fall into this category, as follows: Chamberlin Road (C.H.
 128), Highland Road (C.H.
 111), Liberty Road (C.H.
 105), Old Mill Road (C.H.
 109), Ravenna Road (C.H.
 12), Stow Road (C.H.
 106), and Twinsburg Road (C.H.
 112).

 Roads in the Township designated as Township roads are maintained by the Township Service Department.
-13.025 miles of roadway on 48 roads fall into this category, with all of the road located in the Township except where noted, as follows: Adam Run (part), Alexa Court, Angela Drive, Anthony Lane (part), Bavaria Road (part), Boyle Parkway, Boyle Parkway (North), Bradford Park Lane, Buchtel Street, Cambridge Street, Case Street, Curry Lane, Darien Lane (part), Enterprise Parkway (part), Estate Avenue, Eton Street, Evans Way, Hadden Road (part), Harvard Street, Herrick Road (part), Isabel Avenue, Janea Court, Katz Road, Lynne Drive, Marwell Boulevard, McCausland Drive, Myrna Avenue, Oak Meadow Drive, Oxford Street, Pam Court, Park (East), Park (North), Park (South), Park Ridge Avenue, Pine Trails Circle (part), Ridgetop Drive, Rugby Street, Saint Mikala Court, Sara Fletcher Court, Sasha Court, Spruce Lane (part), Stanford Street, Timber Avenue, Trisch Circle, Waynesboro Drive, Wildel Drive, Woodland Glade Drive, and Yale Street.
+15.423 miles of roadway on 58 roads fall into this category, with all of the road located in the Township except where noted, as follows: Adam Run (part), Alexa Court, Amelia Lane, Angela Drive, Ansonia Drive (part), Anthony Lane (part), Bavaria Road (part), Blue Jaye Lane, Boyle Parkway, Boyle Parkway (North), Bradford Park Lane, Buchtel Street, Cambridge Street, Case Street, Curry Lane, Darien Lane (part), Enterprise Parkway (part), Eryn Place, Estate Avenue, Eton Street, Evans Way, Grace Drive, Hadden Road (part), Harvard Street, Herrick Road (part), Hulda Drive (part), Isabel Avenue, Janea Court, Katz Road, Lynne Drive, Marwell Boulevard, McCausland Drive, Megan Meadow Drive, Myrna Avenue, Nature's Preserve Drive, Oak Meadow Drive, Oxford Street, Pam Court, Park (East), Park (North), Park (South), Park Ridge Avenue, Pine Trails Circle (part), Ridgetop Drive, Rugby Street, Saint Mikala Court, Sara Fletcher Court, Sasha Court, Spruce Lane (part), Stanford Street, Steffan Woods Drive, Timber Avenue, Trisch Circle, Vitale Court, Waynesboro Drive, Wildel Drive, Woodland Glade Drive, and Yale Street.

 Additional roads in the Township are privately owned and maintained by the persons or associations that own those roads.
 26 roads fall into this category, with all of the road located in the Township except where noted, as follows: Andover Place, Arden Court, Benton Lane, Burton Lane, Burton Lane (North), Camden Lane, Dorset Lane, Fairway Boulevard (part), Fieldstone Lane, Gresham Lane, Hiram Lane, Hiram Lane (North), Kirtland Court, Kirtland Lane, Kirtland Place, Kirtland Place (North), McGhee Lane, Oralee Lane (East), Oralee Lane (North), Oralee Lane (South), Oralee Lane (West), Ray Court, Timber Trail, Tower Drive, Woodpath Court, and Woodpath Drive.